Kudirithe Kappu Coffee: Reception

-Mahesh S Koneru of 123telugu.com gave a review stating "Thanks to the greenery of Dakshinagiri, throughout the first half of the film, you feel like you are on a virtual holiday.
-Kudirithey Kappu Coffee might fall under the usual love story genre, but it manages to make a place for itself, as its feel good factors come from unexpected ways.
-Watch it for Varun Sandesh's best performance so far, for its rich visual treat and an easy love story."
 Jeevi of idlebrain.com gave a review stating "Kudirithe Kappu Coffee is a simple film with a predictable story line.
 The plus points are visuals, music and awesome locations.
 Lack of dramatic impact and hurried-up climax are the weak points.
 I wish the director would have executed the script with better emotional impact.
-On a whole, Kudirithe Kappu Coffee is a typical multiplex film with nice visuals/music."
+On a whole, Kudirithe Kappu Coffee is a typical multiplex film with nice visuals/music".
 Y. Sunitha Chowdary of cinegoer.com gave a review stating "Kudirithe Kappu Coffee is a strictly okay movie.if you understand why Coffee figures in the story.
 For those who aren't coffee lovers you won't have much to do with this film, as you don't get what you've been promised..a story and a movement i.e., a katha and a kadhalika."
 Rediff.com gave a review stating "Verdant and picturesque locales, good cinematography, sonorous music and a pleasant love story written and directed well by Ramana Salwa makes Telugu film Kudirithe Kappu Coffee refreshing and pleasant.
 This love story is yet another addition to the umpteen ones seen on screen but its good treatment has made it a nice watch.
-Yet, one feels a sense of incompleteness and the lack of a cohesive narrative." supergoodmovies.com gave a review stating "Kudirithe Kappu Coffee will appeal to people who are patient enough to bear it and who has an open mind to analyze and summarize it.
-Rest of them could safely stay away from it."
-IndiaGlitz gave a review stating "This movie is a musical and visual splendour with a story that is now a heritage.At best, KKC merits for a one time watch."
+Yet, one feels a sense of incompleteness and the lack of a cohesive narrative". supergoodmovies.com gave a review stating "Kudirithe Kappu Coffee will appeal to people who are patient enough to bear it and who has an open mind to analyze and summarize it.
+Rest of them could safely stay away from it".
 Sify.com gave a review stating "The movie might appeal to the A Class audiences, and might be liked by those who give priority to music and landscapes."